linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.10.2023 (announcement Linkspreed Franchise)
+- 🔧🚀 Exciting news!
+We're making great progress on our PWA Plugin for SaaS Franchise Systems! 🎉💪 Stay tuned for an enhanced user experience and seamless integration.
+Have you ever used a PWA before?
+Share your thoughts! #PWA #SaaS #FranchiseSystem #TechUpdate

 ### 19.10.2023 (announcement)
 - 🌟 Exciting news alert!
 Our founder Marc Herdina is building a personal network in Ingolstadt alongside his studies, aiming to potentially convince the first batch of students to join the Linkspreed Franchise. 🎓🚀